 When to start implementation?

 Since the Document-Policy extension is still just a proposal, I don't recommend implementing this just yet.
 Even though Chrome has released an Intent to Implement, at the time of writing, no other browsers have shown public signals of doing the same.
 We will keep an eye on future developments and keep you updated.
 The proposal looks promising so I think we will hear more about this extension in the near future.

 Reporting of Document Policies violations

-Because Document Policies will be an extension on Feature Policy, violations can easily be tracked in your URIports.com account under the section Feature Policy.
+Because Document Policies will be an extension on Permissions Policy, violations can easily be tracked in your URIports.com account under the section Permissions Policy.